Karl Fazer: Biography

 Fazer established bird protection areas in the Åland archipelago and on the lands of the Taubila farm he bought in 1918 in Pyhäjärvi, Vyborg County, Karelia.
-He brought pheasants to Finland, and owned a pheasant farm near Helsinki at the beginning of the 20th century.
+He brought pheasants to Finland and owned a pheasant farm near Helsinki at the beginning of the 20th century.

+Fazer was an enthusiastic hunter.
+He raised pheasants, which he donated to Carl Wilhelm Rosenlew, the owner of Vanajanlinna Manor.
+Fazer and Rosenlew took part in pheasant hunts at Vanajanlinna Manor with members of the Finnish elite.
+The pheasant populations in Hämeenlinna and Hattula are partly the result of Fazer's donations.

 Fazer died in 1932 at the age of 66 after suffering a heart attack on a hunting trip in Jokioinen.

 1912 Olympics

-Fazer was an excellent marksman, and he participated the Olympic Games in 1912 with the Finnish shooting team.
-He placed twelfth in men's trap and fifth in men's team clay pigeons.
+Fazer was an excellent marksman who participated in the Olympic Games in 1912 with the Finnish shooting team.
+He placed twelfth in men's trap and fifth in men's team trap.